darianhickman/DataBrowser/README.md

 # DataBrowser
-Goal is to Add features to Google Chrome any way possible to browse big data whereever in whatever format.
+Goal is to Add features to Google Chrome any way possible to browse data whereever in whatever format.
 Excel, SQL, CSV, large JSON, large nested XML, message queue to start.

 #Eventual platforms.
 Completely hosted in cloud.